A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Experiments

 \subsection{Datasets and Evaluation Metrics}

-The IEMOCAP~\cite{busso2008iemocap} and MELD~\cite{poria2018meld} datasets are widely used for conversational emotion recognition.
-Therefore, this paper selects these two benchmark datasets to verify the effectiveness of our LMAM fusion method.
+{The IEMOCAP~\cite{busso2008iemocap}, MELD~\cite{poria2018meld} CMU-MOSI \cite{zadeh2016mosi}, and POM \cite{park2014computational} datasets are widely used for conversational emotion recognition.} Therefore, {this paper selects these four benchmark datasets} to verify the effectiveness of our LMAM fusion method.
 The IEMOCAP dataset contains three modal data to meet the needs of multimodal research, namely video, text, and audio.
 The IEMOCAP dataset contains 151 dialogues and 7433 utterances of 5 actors and 5 actresses.
 The emotional labels of the IEMOCAP dataset were annotated by at least three experts, and they divided the labels into six categories, namely ``happy", ``neutral", ``sad", ``excited", ``angry" and ``frustrated".
-The MELD also includes video, text, and audio three-modal data.
+The MELD also includes video, text, and audio three modal data.
 The MELD dataset contains 13,708 utterances and 1,433 dialogues by multiple actors for 13.7 hours.
-The emotional labels of the MELD dataset were annotated by at least five experts, and they divided the labels into seven categories, namely ``fear", ``neutral", ``angry", ``joy", ``sadness", ``disgust” and ``surprise".
+The emotional labels of the MELD dataset were annotated by at least five experts, and they divided the labels into seven categories, namely ``fear", ``neutral", ``angry", ``joy", ``sadness", ``disgust” and ``surprise". {The CMU-MOSI data set is a multi-modal sentiment analysis data set, including video, audio, text and other data modalities.
+The CMU-MOSI dataset is annotated with an emotion label in the range [-3, 3].
+The POM dataset contains 903 movie review videos, each of which is annotated with 16 speaker features.
+The speaker in each video is annotated with an emotion label including confidence, enthusiasm, and other characteristics.}

 The IEMOCAP dataset only contains the training set and the test set, so we divide the test set into a test set and a validation set at a ratio of 8$:$2.
-The MELD dataset includes a training set, a test set, and a validation set.
-Two popular metrics are chosen to evaluate the performance of each method, i.e., classification accuracy and $F1$ score.
+The MELD dataset includes a training set, a test set, and a validation set. {Similarly, the CMU-MOSI and POM datasets also include a training set, a test set, and a validation set.
+Two popular metrics are chosen to evaluate the performance of each method on the IEMOCAP and MELD datasets, i.e., classification accuracy and $F1$ score.
+Five metrics are chosen to evaluate the performance of each method on the CMU-MOSI dataset, i.e., binary classification accuracy (Acc-2), seven classification accuracy (Acc-7), mean absolute error (MAE), Pearson’s correlation (Corr), and $F1$ score.
+Three metrics are chosen to evaluate the performance of each method on the POM dataset, i.e., classification accuracy, MAE, and Corr.}